 This time around, we tried the pressed flowers from the Amazon link in the ‘supplies’ section of the blog post.
 The beautiful details on the pressed flowers are just gorgeous and I was really happy with the flowers in the set.

-Do you like the dyed or white eggs for the pressed flower activity?
+Do you like the dyed or white eggs for these DIY Easter eggs?
 I can’t decide!

 Pin it and save it for later!